noureddinel/core-bitcoin-net-simulator/README.md

 $ docker ps
 ```

-Step 4: generating and view a performance report
+Step 4: generating and view a performance report during the simualtion

 ```
 $ python getperformance.py